chr33s/vite-plugin-cloudflare-tunnel/ARCHITECTURE.md

 ## 5. How Everything Fits Together

-The `cloudflare-tunnel-vite-plugin` seamlessly integrates into the Vite development environment to provide an "always-on" public tunnel.
+The `vite-plugin-cloudflare-tunnel` seamlessly integrates into the Vite development environment to provide an "always-on" public tunnel.

 1.  **Plugin Initialization**: When Vite starts its development server, it invokes the `cloudflareTunnel` function's `configureServer` hook.
 2.  **API Communication & Resource Provisioning**: Inside `configureServer`, the plugin orchestrates a series of highly validated API calls to Cloudflare.
 It intelligently identifies the correct account and zone, then creates or reuses a Cloudflare Tunnel resource, and sets up the necessary ingress rules to point traffic from a chosen `hostname` to the local Vite server's `localhost:port`.
 Crucially, it also ensures the correct CNAME DNS record is in place for the `hostname`.